 Fields seems like a Day 3 pick.
 Within that range, however, his potential billing is wide-reaching.
 Fields could be an early Day 3 pick if a team likes his athleticism and production well enough.
 He could also be a late Day 3 pick if his size remains a concern through offseason testing and the Senior Bowl.

 A lot of it is up to Fields to remedy.
 Can he add weight to his frame?
 And if not, can he prove that he still has a premier role in waiting at the NFL level?
-The Senior Bowl will be a big chance for Fields to do just that, against comparable competition.
+Fields flashed a few times at the Senior Bowl, but his size also hindered him in some blocking situations.

 Which teams might best utilize Fields’ talents?

-With his playstyle, Fields generally fits both 3-4 and 4-3 alignments well.
+With his playstyle, the West Virginia linebacker generally fits both 3-4 and 4-3 alignments well.
 However, his size might relegate him to a 4-3 WILL linebacker role at first.
 On defense, Fields could serve as a rotational contributor early on, with some measured starting potential based on how he develops his frame.
 Another factor working in Fields’ favor is this: With his range and tackling ability, he could also translate as an exceptional special teams player.

 Working as a special teamer with rotational utility, Fields would be a good pick for teams like the Atlanta Falcons, Indianapolis Colts, and Green Bay Packers.
 Other teams with a need for depth at the position could do far worse.
 For now, that’s the role Fields will find at the NFL level.
 However, if he can prove his limitations are minor in the context of his strengths, he could earn greater volume.